-Installing a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The precise error code supplies useful information about the underlying problem, something a trained technician can use to provide solutions that much quicker.
+Using a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much sooner.

-Let’s consider seven of the most common error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code on top of how you might address it and the approximate cost to do so.
-Remember that while the investment will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific hardware necessary to complete repairs.
+Listed below are seven of the most common error codes you could encounter on your Nest thermostat.
+We’ll review the basics of each error code on top of how you might fix it and the estimated cost to do so.
+Don’t forget that while the price will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs as well as any specific components required to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should inspect electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software problem.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-After they locate the malfunctioning connector, it can be replaced for a new one.
+They’ll shut off the power and gradually check each wire, seeing to it that they are fully placed into the connector with the proper amount of exposed copper.
+When they locate the damaged connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can examine a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Presuming the breakers are on, you can examine a few other places before calling a professional technician.

-As this error can deplete your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and provide power by using a USB cable.
-In the event it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to call a pro.
+Because this error can consume your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re working with.
+You can disconnect the thermostat from its base and supply power through a USB cable.
+If it presents error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-The technician needs to cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician can carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+Even though this error code isn’t critical, it can still stop you from using the Nest thermostat how you want to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
 You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 appear.
+Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then contact a professional technician with the proper experience identifying and solving electrical damage.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get a hold of a professional technician with the appropriate experience detecting and solving electrical problems.

 e73 – Critical

-This will sometimes be as straightforward as the breaker being turned off, but it could also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s time to contact a local professional.
+This may be as straightforward as the breaker being shut off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.